Colleges by Location

 Need-based

-49 students obtained some form of need-based financial aid.
+There were 49 students who secured need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at VanderCook College of Music is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was 51.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $166,610, and state $163,432.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 51.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $166,610, and state $163,432.

 $11,652